openflighthpc/concertim-ansible-playbook/production/README.md

 After the playbook has ran a number of files and directories will exist under `/opt/concertim`.
 The most important are:

-* `/opt/concertim/etc/` configuration files for the Concertim services.
+* `/opt/concertim/etc/` - configuration files for the Concertim services.
 The Concertim services can be configured by editing these files and restarting the appropriate service.
+* `/opt/concertim/usr/share/cluster-builder/` - the cluster type definitions used by the cluster builder service.
-* `/opt/concertim/opt/docker/docker-compose.yml` the docker compose configuration for the concertim services.
+* `/opt/concertim/opt/docker/docker-compose.yml` - the docker compose configuration for the concertim services.
-* `/opt/concertim/opt/docker/secrets` credentials for the Concertim services.
+* `/opt/concertim/opt/docker/secrets` - credentials for the Concertim services.
 These need to remain here, but you should be careful to ensure that the directory and file permissions are secure.

 Other directories include: